UBC-DSCI/introduction-to-datascience-python/source/viz.md

     most_at_home_percent=(can_lang['most_at_home'] / canadian_population) * 100
 )
 can_lang[['mother_tongue_percent', 'most_at_home_percent']]
 ```

-Finally, we will edit the visualization to use the percentages we just computed
+Next, we will edit the visualization to use the percentages we just computed
 (and change our axis labels to reflect this change in
 units). {numref}`can_lang_plot_percent` displays
 the final result.
+Here all the tick labels fit by default so we are not changing the labels to include suffixes
+(note that suffixes can also be harder to understand for small quantities,
+so they are best to avoid for small numbers unless you are communicating to a technical audience).

 ```{code-cell} ipython3
 can_lang_plot_percent = alt.Chart(can_lang).mark_circle().encode(
     x=alt.X(
         "most_at_home_percent",